-This page offers suggestions and tools for employees and their supervisors on how to create an employee development plan and reinforce employee learning.
+This page offers suggestions and tools for employees and their supervisors to help employees achieve greater success in their current position and plan for career advancement.

-Tools: The following worksheets can be used collaboratively by employees and their supervisors to identify an employee’s development needs, create an associated learning plan, and reinforce newly acquired knowledge, skills and abilities.
+The following worksheets can be used individually or collaboratively by employees and their supervisors to identify an employee’s professional development needs and career development interests, create an associated learning plan, and reinforce newly acquired knowledge, skills and abilities.

 To help individual employees identify their development needs and create an associated action plan; can also be used as a tool for supervisors as they coach their employees in their professional and career development.